-Are you looking for a lesson plan template that can help you write Guided Math lesson plans?
-Here is an example of the template I use in all of my Guided Math units.
-(You can get more information on all of my units on TpT for Grades 1, 2, 3, 4, and 5.
-The best part?
-All of the lessons I have written in the units are completely editable!)
+Are you looking for a guided math lesson plan template that can help you write your small group lesson plans?
+I’m going to share with you an example of the template I use in all of my Guided Math units.

 Scroll down to sign up for your own copy of this lesson plan template!